 PCOS and Endometriosis

 Polycystic ovary syndrome (PCOS) and Endometriosis are both endocrine disorders that affect the functioning of the ovaries.
-PCOS can cause irregularities to the menstrual cycle, while endometriosis can cause serious discomfort.
+PCOS can cause irregularities in the menstrual cycle, while endometriosis can cause serious discomfort.
 For both conditions, it’s been found to be possible to alleviate some of the symptoms with gentle exercise.

-“For people with endometriosis, ovulation can be a very difficult time, as well as the period,” explains Jasmijn, who works with clients suffering with the condition.
+“For people with endometriosis, ovulation can be a very difficult time, as well as the period,” explains Jasmijn, who works with clients suffering from the condition.
 “Ironically doing stability and abs work [like yoga and pilates] can help with pain and inflammation.
 Reducing inflammatory foods [like refined sugar, gluten, trans fat, red meat and caffeine] can also help.”

 She continues: “Tracking is the number one thing: if you don’t track, you don’t know, and a lot of women are unaware of the timing of their ovulation.
 Seeing when these things happen, and how you react to them, can really help with finetuning your workouts, and that’s quite key for people with endometriosis.
 Moderate exercise can actually give some relief, but the challenge can be getting on the bike in the first place.
-Usually after day three of the period, inflammation caused by endometriosis starts to slow down.”
+Usually, after day three of the period, inflammation caused by endometriosis starts to slow down.”

 Despite the pain that can come with it, endometriosis doesn’t have to be a deal-breaker.
 “Put the mitigation in.
 Using exercise and nutrition to mitigate the inflammation is key,” says Jasmijn.

 Missing periods, or relative energy deficiency in sport (RED-S)